SpectrumInstrumentation/spcm/README.md

 ## Units and quantities

 `spcm` uses [pint](https://pint.readthedocs.io/en/stable/) to handle all quantities that have a physical unit.
-To enable the use of qunatities simply import the units module from `spcm`:
+To enable the use of quantities simply import the units module from `spcm`:

 ```python
 from spcm import units